awslabs/seed-farmer/docs/source/project_development.md

 The `resources` directory and explanation can be viewed in the [resouces documentation](resources).

 It is important to have the ```seedfarmer.yaml``` at the root of your project.
-This allows the `SeedFarmer CLI` to be executed anywhere within the project subdirectories.
+This allows the `seedfarmer` CLI to be executed anywhere within the project subdirectories.
 Its content defines the name of the project that is used for deployment and provides a base of reference for all modules:
 ```yaml
 project: <your project name>
 description: <your project description>